cmditch/elm-ethereum/README.md

 This is by no means the only pleasantry the fine tree has to offer.

 Elm's claim to fame is zero runtime exceptions.
-It's compiler and static types are your best friends.
+Its compiler and static types are your best friends.
 Both from an error catching standpoint, but just as importantly, from a domain modeling standpoint.

 **Union Types** allow you to fully leverage the compiler when modeling your business domain.
 See [BlockId](http://package.elm-lang.org/packages/cmditch/elm-ethereum/latest/Eth-Types#BlockId) or [NetworkId](http://package.elm-lang.org/packages/cmditch/elm-ethereum/latest/Eth-Net#NetworkId) for instance.